Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

 (thus they are actually only two equations).

-5) First we discuss the case when the first factor of (D), i.e., $s$, equals~$0$.
-Consider the $4 \times 4$ matrix formed by the rows I/1, I/2, II/1, and the sum of $(D_1 + D_2)$ times row II/2 and $D_3$ times row II/3 of our matrix~(C).
+{\bf{(5)}} First we discuss the case when the first factor of (C), i.e., $s$, equals~$0$.
+Consider the $4 \times 4$ matrix formed by rows I/1, I/2, II/1, and the sum of $(D_1 + D_2)$ times row II/2 and $D_3$ times row II/3 of our matrix~(B).
 Its determinant is

-which equals $0$.
-By cyclic permutation of rows I/$i$ and II/$i$ we get similar equations (the expressions obtained from the last expression by cyclic permutations of indices
+{\it{which equals}} $0$.
+By cyclic permutation of rows I/$i$ and II/$i$ we get two more similar equations.
+Namely the expressions, obtained from the last expression by cyclic permutations of the indices, are equal to~$0$.